rfries/enig4s/README.md

 context, as it is vulnerable to any number of modern code breaking techniques.

 Generally, Enig4s simulates a class of rotor-based reciprocal encryption machines which includes Enigma, TypeX, and the Swiss NEMA machine.
-This generalized machine consists of a variable number of rotors, a reflector, and an optional plug-board.
+This generalized machine consists of a variable number of rotors, a reflector, and an optional plugboard.

+The keyboard and indicator lights (String input and output in the API) are represented by a symbol map that defines each key and its mapping to a UTF-8 code point.
+The number of entries in this map corresponds to the number of keys and indicator lights, and so too to the number of positions in the rotory components and size of all `Wiring`s within a given machine instance.

-The core is purely functional (it is really just a machine for doing modular arithmetic in a deterministic way), and has no dependencies other than cats (I really can't do without traverse these days) and scalatest.
-At least that was the intention.
+The core is purely functional, and has no dependencies other than cats (because traverse), and scalatest for testing.
-Right now it also depends on typelevel's CIString for case-insensitive map keys, because I have been too lazy to move the `Cabinet` (library of pre-defined wirings) out of the core.
+At least that was the intention, right now it also depends on typelevel's `CIString` for case-insensitive map keys, because I have been too lazy to move the `Cabinet` (a library of pre-defined wirings) out of the core.

 The 'jsapi' module contains the classes and Circe codecs used to translate to and from JSON requests, and isolates the web server JSON from a direct dependency on the core model.
 The 'server' module contains an http4s web